book design & production

 manuscript & other copy

 It’s your responsibility to deliver a final manuscript that has been approved and proofread.
-You would also deliver captions and credits for all the photos, all the front material, an index if that’s part of the project, text for the front and back cover [and flaps, if the book will have a dust jacket].
+You would also deliver captions and credits for all the photos, all the front material, an index if that’s part of the project, text for the front and back cover.
 I’ll give you guidelines for formatting the material—they’re pretty easy to follow—and for indicating the relationship of photos to the text.

 page layout & review

-Now it’s all up to me.
-I’ll take your manuscript, the photos, the other graphic elements, shake them and stir them and lay them out on the page just as the final book will appear.
-Sometimes I may prepare a pagination review copy so we can see exactly where each page break occurs and make adjustments to improve readability and coherence.
+Now I really go to work.
+I take your manuscript, the photos, the other graphic elements, shake them and stir them and lay them out on the page just as the final book will appear.
+Sometimes I prepare a pagination review copy so we can see exactly where each page break occurs and make adjustments to improve readability and coherence.

 printing & binding